gotthardp/lorawan-server/doc/Connectors.md

  - **Publish Uplinks** to a URL pattern starting with a slash, e.g. '/ws/uplink/{devaddr}'
  - **Publish Events** to another URL pattern, e.g. '/ws/events/{devaddr}'

-The pattern may contain uplink Fields of the corresponding [Handler](Handlers.md), mainly `{deveui}`, `{devaddr}` or `{app}` corresponding to a group of devices with the same application (Handler name).
+The patterns may contain uplink Fields of the corresponding [Handler](Handlers.md), mainly `{deveui}`, `{devaddr}` or `{app}` corresponding to a group of devices with the same application (Handler name).

+The *Subscribe* and *Received Topic* fields are not used and can be left empty.

 To connect to the WebSocket, then open URL to the path you defined, i.e.
 `ws://server:8080/ws/uplink/<DevAddr>` or `ws://server:8080/ws/events/<DevAddr>`.